Directors: Jason Cohen

 Episode One — “Annie” Air Date: 19/11/2019

-Encore! is currently available to stream to on Disney+ with new episodes every Friday.
+Encore! is currently available to stream on Disney+ with new episodes every Friday.

 Looking at the poster for Encore! you would be forgiven for thinking it’s some sort of Disney+ talent show with Kristen Bell as the host.
 It’s not.
-Encore! is about gathering the students of a High School musical production back together and having them re-learn the show over a week before performing the show for an audience.
-It’s a unique and fresh concept that proves well-worth watching in its first episode.
+Encore! is about gathering the students of a high school musical production back together and having them re-learn the show over a week before performing it for an audience.
+It’s a unique and fresh concept that proves well worth watching in its first episode.

-In the premiere episode, the students of Santana High School gather together after 23 years to perform the classic broadway hit, Annie.
-They meet at the school one-by-one slowly rolling in as the cameras catch a very long and overdue High School reunion for many.
-Eventually, the cast is assembled bare one, Jeremy, who it seems was unwilling, or unable to get a day off work to attend and won’t show up until the following day.
-Those that are in attendance are introduced to the production, musical and choreography directors and get straight into working on what they need to in order to perform Annie.
+In the premiere episode, the students of Santana High School gather together after 23 years to perform the classic Broadway hit, Annie.
+They meet at the school one-by-one, slowly rolling in as the cameras catch a very long and overdue high-school reunion for many.
+Eventually, the cast is assembled bar one, Jeremy, who it seems was unwilling, or unable, to get a day off work to attend and won’t show up until the following day.
+Those who are in attendance are introduced to the production, musical and choreography directors and get straight into working on what they need to in order to perform Annie.

-Jeremy is an alpha-male and also the most interesting person in the Annie production because of what he’s been through as a kid in High School.
-I won’t spoil it, but when they reveal it in the show I was taken back a bit given what I was thinking of Jeremy at this point.
+Jeremy is an alpha-male and also the most interesting person in the Annie production because of what he’s been through as a kid in high school.
+I won’t spoil it, but when they reveal it in the show I was taken aback a bit given what I was thinking of Jeremy at this point.
 However, with only an hour the show doesn’t have enough time to truly dig into the most interesting human story it has in front of them.